AlexMercedCoder/color-theme-generator/README.md

 ## Features
 - **Smart Color Generation**: Choose from Random, Monochromatic, Complementary, or Triadic algorithms.
-- **Lock Colors**: Keep your favorite colors while regenerating the rest.
+- **Lock Colors & Fonts**: Keep your favorite colors and fonts while regenerating the rest.
+- **Vibe Check**: Real-time Saturation and Brightness sliders to adjust the whole palette.
-- **Multi-Format Export**: Get your theme in JSON, CSS Variables, or Tailwind Config.
+- **Multi-Format Export**: Get your theme in JSON, CSS Variables, SCSS, or Tailwind Config.
+- **Brand Card**: Download a professional PNG image of your theme for sharing.
 - **Live Preview**: See your theme applied instantly to a realistic mini-webpage.
 - **Multiple Layouts**: Preview on Landing Page, Dashboard, Blog, or E-commerce layouts.
 - **Manual Tweaking**: Fine-tune individual colors with pickers.